zylx0532/pasztor.at/_posts/2018-06-12-make-aws-less-painful-with-lambda.md

             arn: "arn:aws:lambda:your-region:your-account-id:function:my-lambda"
 ```

-So, where do you get your event pattern from?
+Where do you get your event pattern from you ask?
 Simple.
 When you go into the [CloudWatch Events rule creator](https://console.aws.amazon.com/cloudwatch/home?#rules:action=create)
 the interface will let you click together your desired rule set and displays the JSON that you need to add to your
 Ansible configuration.